666-yIpei/Gather_things/README.md

 # Gather_things
-Things u need to upload at gather, and u need to save these image too
+Things u can to upload at gather, and u need to save these image too

 How to upload?